reproducible-reporting/stepup-reprep/tests/examples/convert_libreoffice_concurrency/README.txt

-StepUp has built-in conversion from Markdown to PDF (and html) with KaTeX support.
+A simple example of a conversion from ODT to PDF, with concurrency.
-This is simple example.

 PDF files created with libreoffice are not reproducible yet.
 See:
 See https://bugs.documentfoundation.org/show_bug.cgi?id=160033